 Wrapping Up, Literally

 It is imperative to celebrate this festival of spring with lots of prayers, happiness, and style.
 Embrace new beginnings on Ugadi with a la mode Rasvriti sarees, from the house of Tulsi.
-Here you can find handwoven Kanchipuram, Banarasi, and Tussar sarees that can make eyes turn instantaneously.
+Here you can find handwoven Kanchipuram, Banarasi, and Tussar silk sarees that can make eyes turn instantaneously.
 Head over to explore our breathtaking collections.